Election commission chief, two commissioners attended ‘informal interaction’ with PMO, says report

 The common roll for voting in the panchayat, municipality, Assemblies and Parliament polls was among the Bharatiya Janata Party’s promises in its 2019 Lok Sabha election manifesto.
 This also falls in line with the party’s pledge to conduct Lok Sabha, Assembly and local body elections together.

-When the senior officer was questioned about whether the “informal interaction” was appropriate, the person told the newspaper that the discussions were not an official meeting, reported The Indian Express.
+When the senior officer was questioned about whether the “informal interaction” was appropriate, the person told the newspaper that the discussions were not part of an official meeting, reported The Indian Express.
 The official added that the three commissioners did not discuss any topic related the upcoming Assembly elections in five states.

 Criticism against Election Commission

-In 2017, the Election Commission under then chief Achal Kumar Joti had been criticised for delaying the announcement of the schedule for the Gujarat Assembly election.
-The Opposition had alleged that this had given the BJP more time to campaign.
+In 2017, the Election Commission, under then chief Achal Kumar Joti had been criticised for delaying the announcement of the schedule for the Gujarat Assembly election.
+The Opposition had alleged that this was done to give the BJP more time to campaign.

 During the 2019 General Election, the Election Commission, led by Sunil Arora, had a divided response to complaints on poll code violations, including by Modi and then BJP national president Amit Shah.

 The prime minister and Shah were accused of making references to the armed forces for “political propaganda”, which has been banned by the Election Commission.
-Modi had also held a rally after casting his vote in Gujarat on April 23, which was in violation of the code.
+Modi had also held a rally after casting his vote in Gujarat on April 23, which was in violation of the poll code.

 During the 2019 Lok Sabha polls, former Election Commissioner Ashok Lavasa had disagreed with the decisions of his fellow Election Commissioners with regard to complaints of Model Code of Conduct violations against Modi and Shah.